Margaret Chase Smith: Legacy

-On June 14, 1953, she was the "mystery celebrity" guest on "What's My Line?".
+On June 14, 1953, she was the "mystery celebrity" guest on What's My Line?

 In 1958, Folkways Records released the album An Interview with Margaret Chase Smith, in which she spoke of women in local and national politics, and addressed the youth of the nation.

 In 1961, Smith published her favorite family recipe, Maine Clam Chowder, in support of the Gold Star Wives of America military family support organization.

 Patricia Neal dramatized Senator Smith's Declaration of Conscience speech in the 1978 television movie Tail Gunner Joe.

-In 1965, she was awarded the Honorary Doctor of Laws (LL.D.) from Whittier College.
+In 1965, she was awarded a Honorary Doctor of Laws (LL.D.) from Whittier College.

 In 1970, the twin Margaret Chase Smith bridges opened in Smith's hometown of Skowhegan, Maine, connecting Skowhegan Island to either side of the Kennebec River.

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Smith's name and picture.

 Janis Benson portrayed Senator Smith in the 1998 miniseries From the Earth to the Moon.

 On June 13, 2007, the United States Postal Service issued a 58¢ postage stamp in its Distinguished Americans series to honor her.

 In 2010, the United States political action committee Maggie's List was founded, named after Smith; it works to "raise awareness and funds to increase the number of conservative women elected to federal public office."

 On June 8, 2022, a room in the United States Capitol was named after Smith (the Margaret Chase Smith room).
 It is one of the first two rooms in the Capitol to be named after women who were senators, the other being the Barbara Mikulski room, which was named on the same day.